BirgitVanHuijgevoort/SySCoRe-software/README.md

 See the folder doc for full documentation and a GettingStarted file.

+This toolbox is created by: Birgit van Huijgevoort, Oliver Schön, Sadegh Soudjani and Sofie Haesaert.

 ## 1. Installation
 - Install MATLAB toolboxes Statistics and Machine Learning Toolbox and Deep Learning Toolbox
 - Install the mpt toolbox to be able to work with the Polyhedrons.
 Follow: https://www.mpt3.org/Main/Installation